ifp/schemas/systems/loader.md

         - **unavailable** to the Search Engine
         - **unavailable** to Property Spy
         - minimal advert **available** directly by URL
+        - enquiries cannot be made to the advert

     - advert.status:deleted
         - advert has been deleted by the advertiser